ephes/django_async/article_sorted.md

 when calling the view from the outside.
 Since each async view runs in it's own thread, we'll still have as many threads as concurrent requests at a time.
-Ok let's install an ASGI server like [uvicorn](https://www.uvicorn.org/) then and change the runserver command so that we are now running an ASGI instead of a WSGI application:
+Ok let's install an ASGI server like [uvicorn](https://www.uvicorn.org/) then and change the runserver command so that we are now running Django as an ASGI rather than as a WSGI application:

 ```shell
 python -m pip install uvicorn
 uvicorn mysite.asgi:application
 ```

-Our normal [sync api view](http://localhost:8000/api/) still works as normal.
+Our normal [sync api view](http://localhost:8000/api/) still works normally.
 But if we try to open the
 [async aggregated view](http://localhost:8000/api/aggregated/) view, we get a timeout error.
 What is happening here?
 When the aggregated api view is called, it makes subsequent calls to ten sync api views.
 But uvicorn is a single